 To apply for funding for Waiata Takitahi you will need a recorded demo version of the song you are applying for funding for, and you will need to fill out the online application.

-The application process includes working your way through a list of 25 criteria options focused on your music journey and audience engagement to date.
 Waiata Takitahi applicants will need to have achieved at least 5 of the 25 criteria options to proceed to the song application stage.
-The full list of criteria can be found here.
+The full detailed criteria list can be found in the pages below.

 Where can I apply?